The Coming of NEO-Feudalism

-Joel Kotkin’s latest book is now available at Amazon.
+Joel Kotkin’s latest book is available at Amazon in hardcover, paperback, audio, and digital editions.

 Our society is being rapidly reduced to a feudal state, a process now being exacerbated by the COVID-19 pandemic.
 Millions of small businesses are near extinction, millions more losing their jobs and many others stuck into the status of a property-less serfs.
 The big winners have been the “expert” class of the clerisy and, most of all, the tech oligarchs, who benefit as people rely more on algorithms than human relationships.